Heavyweight Suvendu Adhikari joins BJP; 9 MLAs, 1 MP also change sides

-MIDNAPORE (WB): West Bengal political heavyweight Suvendu Adhikari along with nine MLAs of different parties and a TMC MP joined the BJP at Home Minister Amit Shah’s rally in Midnapore on Saturday, ending weeks of speculations.
+West Bengal political heavyweight Suvendu Adhikari along with nine MLAs of different parties and a TMC MP joined the BJP at Home Minister Amit Shah’s rally in Midnapore today, ending weeks of speculations.

 Adhikari resigned from the Trinamool Congress earlier this week, besides giving up his cabinet portfolios in the Mamata Banerjee government.
 He has also resigned as an MLA but it is yet to be accepted.